The 2019 Putah Creek summer interns have completed another fun and successful year.

 Now in its seventh year, Putah Creek Council has offered hands-on training in habitat restoration and plant propagation to students and community members interested in pursuing careers in conservation.
 In the One Creek | Putah Creek Summer Restoration Internship Program, interns from Putah Creek Council, the U.C.
 Davis Putah Creek Riparian Reserve (UCD), and the Solano County Water Agency (SCWA) work together at a native plant nursery and at multiple project sites in the Putah Creek watershed.
 Working with experts in habitat restoration, native plant landscaping, outdoor recreation management, native plant propagation, and nursery operations, interns are offered an introduction to and receive basic hands-on experience in these career paths.

 Internships are a valuable way to gain job skills, learn about a profession, receive mentorship, and be part of an important local community effort.
-Interns who successfully complete their internship receive a stipend of up to $600.
+Interns who successfully complete their internship receive a stipend.

-If you are interested in learning more, please email Brian Keeley, Putah Creek Council Stewardship Program Manager, at firstname.lastname@example.org, or call: 530-795-3006.
+If you are interested in learning more, watch for the announcements for next year’s program or email Brian Keeley, Putah Creek Council Stewardship Program Manager, at firstname.lastname@example.org, or call: 530-795-3006.